Dum Dum Dugan: Original Sin

 During the Original Sin storyline, it is revealed Dum Dum Dugan was killed in 1966 while on a Black Ops mission, and Fury had his body preserved and his mind transferred to an advanced Life Model Decoy before anyone else learned that Dugan was dead.
 Fury claims that this was because he wanted to keep his best friend alive in some form, but Dugan is angered at Fury's actions, declaring that the real reason Fury kept him alive was so that Dugan could be his "hairshirt", allowing Fury to tell himself that he was not a monster if he still felt bad about things like what had happened to Dugan.
-Dugan commits suicide, but Maria Hill later rebuilds the LMD as he is too vital to S.H.I.E.L.D.
+Dugan commits suicide, but Maria Hill rebuilds the LMD as he is too vital to S.H.I.E.L.D. to be lost.

 Other versions

 1602

-An alternate universe variant of Dum Dum Dugan named Dougan appears in Marvel 1602.
+An alternate universe version of Dum Dum Dugan named Dougan appears in Marvel 1602.
 This version is the commander of Sir Nicholas Fury's soldiers and defender of the Roanoke Colony.

 Earth X

-An alternate universe variant of Dum Dum Dugan appears in Earth X. This version was killed by the Hydra entity alongside the other Howling Commandos.
+An alternate universe version of Dum Dum Dugan appears in Earth X. This version was killed by the Hydra entity alongside the other Howling Commandos.
 Nonetheless, his spirit participates in Mar-Vell's battle against Mephisto's forces.